 Can I appeal my suspension?

 Yes, if your Google My Business account has been suspended, you can appeal the suspension once you’ve fixed the problems with your listing.
-To appeal the suspension, head over to Google Business Profile Help Center and fill out the reinstatement request form.
+To appeal the suspension, go to the Google Business Profile Help Center and fill out the reinstatement request form.

 What happens when Google suspends your account?